 "Long enough."

-The woman looked at her with the expression of someone deciding how much to find this amusing versus concerning and settling on a point between the two.
+The woman looked at her with the face of someone deciding how much to find this funny versus worrying and landing somewhere between.
 "And you didn't move."

-"I was waiting to see what you would decide."
+"I was waiting to see what you'd decide."

 "About you."

-"About whether we were working toward the same thing."
+"About whether we were pointed the same way."

 "The duke," the woman said.
-It was not a question.
+Not a question.

 "Among other things," Seraphine said.
 "But yes.
-Primarily."
+Mostly."

 "He has enemies."

-Something moved in the woman's expression, brief, controlled, the particular quality of someone hearing something accurate said about their own work.
-"He would have survived without help.
-He's not a weak man."
+Something moved in the woman's face—quick, held, the particular look of someone hearing their own work described straight.
+"He'd have made it without help.
+He's not soft."

 "No," Seraphine agreed.
-"But weak men don't need three attempts."
+"But soft men don't need three tries."

 A pause.

-"You're not here to move against him," the woman said.
+"You're not here to hit him," the woman said.

 "No."